usegraffy/graffy/docs/Home.md

 # Graffy

 Graffy is a Javascript library to power efficient and intuitive real-time APIs.
-It's built on a sound [set-theoretic model of queries and graphs](docs/Theory.md).
+It's based on a novel application of [set theory](docs/Theory.md) to data exchange.

 ## Why Graffy?